-A few years ago, if you’d told me I’d be as surrounded by Apple products as I currently am, I would’ve probably scoffed at you.
-While I’ve never been a person who’s held back in getting the good things in life, Apple for me has always seemed a luxury that you don’t really need.
+If you’d told me I’d be as surrounded by Apple products as I currently am a few years ago, I would’ve scoffed at you.
+While I’ve never been one to hold back in getting the good things in life, Apple always seemed a luxury that you don’t really need to me.
 However, I can safely say that once you dip your feet into the ecosystem, it’s difficult to say no to the rest of the family.

 What Makes the Apple Ecosystem Work?

 Apple products are a joy to use independently, but it’s when you bring them all together that the magic really happens.
-Because, yeah, the iPhone’s pretty damn amazing on its own, but when you throw the Apple Watch and the AirPods into the mix?
+Because, yeah, the iPhone’s pretty damn amazing on its own.
+But when you throw the Apple Watch and AirPods into the mix?
 The perks just can’t be compared to using other substitutes for the same services.

 Google Drive and OneDrive might have the market cornered for collaborative work, but nothing beats iCloud when it comes to individual utility.
 Yes, you’ll have to pay to really enjoy the benefits of seamless back-up and storage, but iCloud is pretty great even without that.

 One of my favourite uses of iCloud is syncing my files and notes between my Apple devices.
-Being a writer means that I get inspiration at any time of the day or night when I may or may not have my usual devices with me.
+Being a writer means I get inspiration any time of the day, without consideration for which device I’m carrying.
 It’s the best thing ever to be able to make a note on my Mac during work when inspiration strikes, then continue the thought on my iPhone while I’m commuting without having to go through any effort at all.
 Then, of course, there’s the amazing iCloud keychain, which helps forgetful humans like me go through their day without much frustration.